frc3624/Swerve2024/README.md

 ## Description

 A edited template project used for experimentation and testing of the MAXSwerve Modules during the 2024 season.
-This project is configured for usage in conjuction with the NavX Gyro (AHRS).
-Check template pull requests for NavX changes.

 ## Prerequisites